 Revolution In The Video Streaming Industry

-The Prime View got the opportunity to interview Michael Jones, Senior Vice President, Head of Product at VisualOn.
-This company provides robust video streaming solutions to tier one streaming platforms.
+The Prime View got the opportunity to interview Michael Jones, Senior Vice President, Head of Product at VisualOn, a global company that provides robust video streaming solutions to tier one streaming platforms.

 Michael, you have a notable career profile.
 Can you tell us about your career path that has led you to this point?

 In my career, I have done finance, sales, and operations.
 I started in Silicon Valley doing consulting, then joined Merrill Lynch and went to Asia to do corporate banking.
 Working there, I spent 90 percent of my time traveling and doing business between China, Japan, Taiwan, Korea, and Hong Kong.
 All in all, I stayed there for about seven years, enjoyed learning the customs and how people do business there.

 Then there was time with Samsung, where I had a corporate finance role.
 I loved it, but I wanted to go back to the States due to family reasons (my mother had some health issues).
 So, I left Samsung, came back, and started consulting again.
 I advised startups.
 I made an angel investment as well.

 That is where I joined VisualOn, a very different company, doing streaming video.
 That was an interesting fit.
 What attracted me to VisualOn was their exceptional customer list; companies like Netflix and Amazon had been long term customers.
 And secondly, I wanted to understand streaming from a deep technical level, understand what makes Netflix, Netflix.
 It was clear to me that streaming video was the future.

 VisualOn is a pioneer in video software technology.
 What do you consider your main market differentiator?

 One thing that differentiates us is our service — for example, we built Remote Lab, a proprietary remote testing toolset.
 We originally developed this because getting the right expert, hardware, and stream in the same place was time-consuming and expensive.
 We wanted to be able to help customers faster.